DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 ### Wine Storage
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q11.</em></span>

-This area is largely as described in <span class="citation">Q11.
-Wine Storage (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q11WineStorage">Q11.
+Wine Storage</a> (p.
 133).</span> However, the dusk elf Savid is not present.
 Instead, add the following text to the end of this area’s description:

 <div class="description">
 <p>An old purple stain covers much of the far half of the stone floor, faded and discolored with age.
 A rusted crowbar sits against the wall not far away.</p>